dumbie/CtrlUI/Readme.md

 ## Tips and tricks
 - Let CtrlUI automatically launch on Windows startup for easier alltime usage.
-- Some users may need to run the application as administrator to let it work properly.
+- Some users may need to run the application as administrator to let it work properly.*
 - For more information and help open the "Help" window or tab in the application.
+* You can run it as administrator by using the "CtrlUI-Admin" executable.

 ## Known issues
-- Overlays may not work properly when HDR is enabled in Windows.
+- Visible overlays may cause washed out colors when HDR is enabled.
-- Overlays may not show up when you are in a fullscreen application.
+- Overlays may not always show up when you are in a fullscreen application.
 - Alt+Enter controller shortcut may not work for all Windows Store applications.

 ## Requirements